What Do You Do with a Chance? Literature Guide

 Ask: The title itself is a question.
 Talk about a possible answer to the question before reading.
 Use clues from the cover picture.
 Discuss the meaning of "a chance."

-Show: The author and illustrator work closely together to communicate.
+Show: The author and illustrator work closely together to communicate their message to the reader.
 Show the first two pages of the story and talk about the colors used.
 Look closely while reading at what the pictures show that isn't in the text.

-Connect: Pay attention to the use of color throughout and connect it to how the main character feels at the beginning and throughout the story.
+Connect: Pay attention to the use of color throughout and connect it to how the main character feels in the beginning and throughout the story.

 Connect: Pause at the page that begins, “I went to reach for it, but I missed and fell.”
 Discuss when listeners have experienced that feeling.
 Share a time you tried something and it didn’t work out.